paulipa/sico-wiki/community/partner-corporations.md

 - Contact:
 # Null Sec
 ## [Fatalix Industries [FXIN]](/community/coalition-corporations/fxin)
-Fatalix Industries is a null (Querious) based corporation, and member of Brave Collective.
+Fatalix Industries is a null (Geminate) based corporation, and member of Brave Collective.
 We engage in all aspects of Eve from PVP to Industry and Mining.
-We have small and large PVP fleets running almost 24/7, with generous SRP (Ship Replacement Program).
+We have small and large PVP fleets running during all timezones, with generous SRP (Ship Replacement Program).
 We're happy to integrate people who are new to null.
 - Location: Null Sec
 - Timezone: US
 - Large Fleet and Small Gang PVP